PREA auditor requirements and process

 In the event that there are more applicants for each training event than seats available, invitations will be issued to develop and enhance a broad and diverse pool of certified auditors with consideration given to factors such as: geographic location, auditor availability, professional qualifications, and which set of PREA standards/type of facility the applicant will be certified to audit.

 Applications will be accepted and reviewed on a rolling basis.
-To be considered for the November 2013 training, applications must be received by September 15, 2013.

 Applicants selected for a training spot will be notified via e-mail and must accept the offer within 5 business days by securing a reservation via credit card with the designated training center – to cover the costs of meals and lodging during the training event.